jbruchanov/KoStra/sample/README.md

 #### Class delegation

-With interfaces generated, a global `K` object can be made simply using class delegation.
+With interfaces generated, a global `KM` object can be made simply using class delegation.
 ```kotlin
 object KM {
     object string :